n11techhub/mcp-bitbucket/README.md

     ```

 3.  **Run the Docker Container:**
-    The server requires your Bitbucket Server URL and a Personal Access Token (PAT) with appropriate permissions (usually read access to repositories, pull requests, etc.).
     ```bash
     docker run -i --rm --network=host \
       -e BITBUCKET_URL="https://your-bitbucket-server.com" \
       -e BITBUCKET_TOKEN="your_personal_access_token" \
-      # Optional: Set a default project key if you frequently work with one project
-      # -e BITBUCKET_DEFAULT_PROJECT="YOUR_PROJECT_KEY" \
       mcp-bitbucket-n11:latest
     ```
-    Replace placeholders with your actual Bitbucket Server URL, PAT, and optional default project key.

 ### Option B: Running Locally with Node.js (for Development)

 1.  **Clone the Repository:**
     ```bash
-    # Replace <repository_url> with the actual URL of this project
     git clone <repository_url>
     cd mcp-bitbucket-n11
     ```